bessonicaa/bessonicaa/README.md

 ### :woman_technologist: About Me:
 - 👻 I'm a femboy python developer
-- 👩‍💻 I love work with api and develop them!
+- 👩‍💻 I love work with api or blockchains and develop them!
 - 🪀 Sometimes i can also write small scripts or bots for Telegram or Discord just for fun :3

 ---